 Methylcobalamin – This form of vitamin B is found in foods, and over the counter supplements.
 It is a water soluble vitamin.
 Vitamin B12 is used for treating pernicious anemia and preventing and treating vitamin B12 deficiency.
 It is also used orally for treating primary hyperhomocysteinemia, heart disease, male infertility, diabetes, memory loss, circadian rhythm sleep disorders, Alzheimer’s disease, depression, psychiatric disorders, osteoporosis, tendonitis, immunosuppression, AIDS, inflammatory bowel disease (IBD), asthma, allergies, vitiligo, preventing cervical cancer, and seborrheic dermatitis.
 Vitamin B12 is safe as long as the UL (Upper level) intake is not exceeded on a regular basis.

 If you are still with me after accepting that HUGE information download… there is a ton of stuff in there that your body DOESN’T need.
 At the end of the day, I know why it somewhat works.
 The placebo effect.
 It causes you to get off your butt and start working out.
-Plus, if you follow their “Zeal Challenge” and the low calorie diet which goes with it, you are going to loose weight.
-That is nothing you couldn’t get from going to http://www.choosemyplate.gov If you want to pay for it, that is on you.
+Plus, if you follow their “Zeal Challenge” and the low calorie diet which goes with it, you are going to lose weight.
+That is nothing you couldn’t get from going to http://www.choosemyplate.gov (Ok, maybe it is grain heavy) If you want to pay for it, that is on you.

 At the end of the day, we all know why people recommend this and try to sell it, regardless of the safety concerns.